• Skip to main content

 The Ottoman-empire reign lasted for hundreds of years; hence many sultans are buried around Istanbul in tombs.
 One such place is Hagia Sophia.
 Ottoman Selim, the second’s tomb, sits within an octagonal mausoleum site.
 The tomb of Mehmed, the 3rd who killed his brothers to stop them from overthrowing him, includes two domes and, once again, an octagonal layout.
 Other tombs include Murad the 3rd, his daughter and four sons.
 Lastly, other tombs include Ibrahim and Sultan Mustafa the 1st.

-Interior of the Hagia Sophia in Istanbul
+interior of the Hagia Sophia mosque

 Once inside Hagia Sophia, I take off my hat.
 I am standing in a building that is a millennium and a half old.
 I want nothing to obstruct my vision.
 As I look up into the dome, which ancients saw as being suspended from heaven on a golden train

-In stark contrast though, famous author Mark Twain, who visited Constantinople and wrote about his travels in his book, “The Innocents Abroad, said…..
+In stark contrast, though, famous author Mark Twain, who visited Constantinople and wrote about his travels in his book, “The Innocents Abroad, said…

-Interesting Facts about the Hagia Sophia
+Interesting Facts about the Hagia Sophia in Istanbul

-• In Turkey, the landmark is called Ayasofya
+• In Turkey, the landmark is called Ayasofya.

-• Hagia Sophia’s name means Church of Holy Wisdom
+• Hagia Sophia’s name means Church of Holy Wisdom.

 • 19th-century Islamic calligraphy plaques were made from wood

-• Hagia Sophia was a Christian church for 916 years
+• Hagia Sophia was a Christian church for 916 years.

 • It was once the world’s largest domed building.